PySlurm/pyslurm/README.rst

 Currently `PySlurm` is under development to move from it's thin layer on top of the Slurm C API to an object orientated interface.

-The current branch is based on the Slurm 14.11.5 to 14.11.8 API
+The current branch is based on the Slurm 14.11.5 to 14.11.8 API with 14.11.9 tentative support.

 Prerequistes
 =============